Forest School Education

 Taverham Hall’s 100 acres of ancient woodland provides the perfect environment for our Forest School in which to bring learning to life.
 A range of evidence, originating in Scandinavia and supported by the British Government, validates the importance of hands-on learning outside the classroom.

 At Langley Preparatory School at Taverham Hall we have tested outside-learning theories and reaped the rewards.
-Children, in our Nursery, Pre-Prep and Prep School, let their imaginations run wild all year round, in Snake Wood, Donkey Pen, Elephant’s Nest and other areas within the extensive grounds.
+Children, in Early Years, Pre-Prep and the Prep School, let their imaginations run wild all year round, in Donkey Pen, Elephant’s Nest and other areas within the extensive grounds.
 Structured tasks and achievable goals are set to increase self-confidence and encourage teamwork.
-Tending their own gardens and caring for school pets also helps children to understand responsibility.
+Tending their own gardens also helps children to understand responsibility.

 National Curriculum subjects are reinforced and supported by practical, hands-on learning.
 Science, geography, art and drama are just some of the subjects continued outside the classroom.
 Carefully planned and supervised activities allow children to take risks and make choices appropriate to their age and ability.
-Learning follows ‘enquiry through exploration’ principles and many children’s social and academic stumbling blocks have been overcome as a result.
+Learning follows ‘enquiry through exploration’ principles.

 ‘The curriculum is significantly enhanced by sessions in the Forest School.’
 ISI